Marcus Reeves: Biography

-In February 2014, Reeves released Russian Roulette in response to news coverage of the Sochi Winter Olympics, with proceeds going to LGBT charities Stonewall (charity), BeLonG To and International Lesbian, Gay, Bisexual, Transgender and Queer Youth and Student Organisation, which he wrote, recorded and released in ten days.
+In February 2014, Reeves released Russian Roulette in response to news coverage of the Sochi Winter Olympics, with proceeds going to LGBT charities Stonewall, BeLonG To and International Lesbian, Gay, Bisexual, Transgender and Queer Youth and Student Organisation, which he wrote, recorded and released in ten days.

 2015 saw the release of Three Little Words, a three track EP crowdfunded in support of Campaign Against Living Miserably, which was compared to early Neil Diamond and Elton John by Brixton Blog, and received airplay from local UK radio stations including Resonance FM.
 A live version of his debut album was released to mark the second anniversary of the initial release.

 In 2016, Reeves revisited SIGHS TEN, his self-published 'chapbook' of poetry and prose, which he released as an audiobook via Spotify and Audible.

 2017 brought the release of his next three track EP, Art of Darkness, featuring songs from his musical Postcards from God – The Sister Wendy Musical alongside a previously unreleased song "Gilbert & George".

 In 2018, he performed the stage version of SIGHS TEN as part of the Wandsworth Fringe, featuring poems from the audiobook and songs from his back catalogue.
 He also released a new single, "Spotlight", with Canadian singer Alley Bilodeau and American Sean Mullaney.

 2019 saw Reeves co-write and act in REPLAY, an anthology of science fiction stories at London's Lion & Unicorn Theatre, receiving positive reviews for both his performance and sound design for the production.